draphy/cloudflare-rpc-test/services/service-1/README.md

 2. **getType Method**: The `getType` method takes a `type` parameter of type `RPCReturnType` and returns a value based on the provided type.
 The possible return types are:
    - `response`: Returns a `Response` object with the string "This is a Response object".
-   - `serialiazableObject`: Returns a serializable JavaScript object `{ message: 'This is a serializable object' }`.
+   - `object`: Returns a serializable JavaScript object `{ message: 'This is a serializable object' }`.
    - `function`: Returns a function that logs the string "This is a function" to the console when invoked.
    - `classInstance`: Returns a new instance of the `RPCResponse` class, which extends the `RpcTarget` class provided by the Cloudflare Workers Runtime.